kibtom/Vidly-v2/README.md

  - Test on different Database engine

 # usage
-Use as a template to learn MVC
+ - Use as a template to learn MVC
+ - Improve and use it on your project

 # Summary
 I am a strong believer of good programming principles hence my suggestions, if you new in programming understand the .NET framework